Schmell/BlwMe/README.md

 The button should change to download and that will download file with .blw extension.
 If this file is opened with sailwave the results will already be in there and all that would be needed is to press score series button and it should work.
 <br/>
+DbManger uses a serviceworker to serve up indexedDb stuff, but i felt is was redundant, but might be a thing if the server DB is not dexie cloud (indexedDb server side)
 <hr/>
 TODO: